Blackgaurd/GDT/README.md

 # Genetic Decision Tree

-A proof of concept implementation of using a genetic algorithm to optimize decision trees.
+A proof of concept implementation of using a genetic algorithm to optimize decision trees for data c;assification.
+Used in my extended essay ([paper here](https://github.com/Blackgaurd/extended-essay)).

 ## Installation